resi-labs-ai/resi/docs/validator.md

 1. It requests the latest [MinerIndex](../README.md#terminology) from the miner, which contains their property data summary, and stores it in an in-memory database.
 2. It chooses a random (sampled by size) DataEntityBucket from the MinerIndex to sample for validation.
 3. It gets that DataEntityBucket containing property listings from the Miner.
 4. It chooses N property DataEntities from the DataEntityBucket to validate.
-It then verifies the property data by cross-referencing with Zillow via RapidAPI.
+It then verifies the property data by cross‑referencing with Zillow using the Szill scraper.
 5. It compares the retrieved property data against what the Miner provided and updates the Miner Credibility based on accuracy.
 6. Finally, it updates the Miner's score based on the total property data index scaled by Freshness/Desirability/Geographic Coverage/Credibility.

 Once this sequence has been performed for all Miners, the Validator waits a period of time before starting the next loop to ensure it does not evaluate a Miner more often than once per N minutes.
-This helps ensure the cost of running a Validator is not too high, and also protects the network against high amounts of traffic.
+This helps ensure the operational cost of running a Validator is not too high, and also protects the network against high amounts of traffic.

-The expected cost for property data validation via RapidAPI Zillow is calculated based on: `Number of Miners * validation frequency * samples per validation * 24 hours`.
-With RapidAPI Zillow pricing typically around $0.001-$0.01 per request depending on your plan, validation costs are generally manageable for serious validator operations.
+The expected cost for property data validation depends on: `Number of Miners * validation frequency * samples per validation * 24 hours`.
+With scraper-based validation via Szill, costs are driven by compute, bandwidth, and proxy usage rather than third‑party API fees.

 # System Requirements